partho-dev/docker-K8s-EKS-ECS/DOCKER.md

 - During container creation & start, if no specific network is defined, then by default docker attach the container with `docker0` network
 - Docker uses `NAT` - Network Address Translation for containners to access & communicate with external network, Port mapping is also possible.
+- `docker0` provides a default IP range in this subnet `172.17.0.0/16`
+- To channge the default IP range we can go to `/etc/dockerdaemon.json`
+- modify the bridge IP and restart the docker

 **Docker Network Driver**